Attic Lift

 Platform – free hanging

-Variations of this can be made, with iron pipe and fittings being used to make a similar means of attaching, albeit with squared off corners, rather than trying to mount the pipe in such a way as to make the angles shown above.
+Variations of this can be made, with iron pipe and fittings being used to create a similar means of attaching, albeit with squared-off corners, rather than trying to mount the pipe in such a way as to make the angles shown above.

-Either way, there is a slight problem with the lift tending to turn, while being raised and lowered.
-So it will need to be guided while raising it.
+Either way, there is a slight problem with the lift tending to turn while being raised and lowered.
+So, it will need to be guided while being raised.

-In order to give a finished appearance to your lift, you’ll need to attach a piece of AC plywood to the underside of it.
+To give your lift a finished appearance, attach a piece of AC plywood to the underside of it.
 Finish the edges neatly and paint the entire board to match your ceiling.
-That way, while it will still be visible when it is in the raised position, it won’t be so obvious.
+That way, while it will still be visible in the raised position, it won’t be so obvious.